voltrue2/gracenode/README.md

 #### What Does Debug Mode Do?

-When you run your application in debug mode, gracenode will lint all of your jacascript files indecated in the configuration under `directories` before starting your application.
+* When you run your application in debug mode, gracenode will lint all of your jacascript files indecated in the configuration under `directories` before starting your application.
 If `gracenode` detects lint error(s), the application will be forced to stop.

+* Starts memory usage monitoring and outputs memory uagage logs.

 #### Logging Level in Debug Mode